kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 # Chapter 12: Location and Mapping

-After Apple Maps' slightly shaky start in iOS 6, Apple has continued to enhance its mapping and location frameworks every year. iOS 9 is no exception, with a number of great updates to both MapKit and Core Location.
+Despite a slightly shaky start to its mapping effort in iOS 6, Apple has continued to enhance its mapping and location frameworks every year. iOS 9 is no exception, with a number of great updates to both MapKit and Core Location.

-Some of the most useful improvements come from iOS 9's addition of transit directions in Apple Maps, alongside  existing walking and driving directions.
-Transit is initially launching in a small number of cities around the world, but will likely be rolling out to more as time goes on.
-It features directions for subways, trains, buses and more.
+One of the most useful improvements is the addition of transit directions to Apple Maps, with assistance for navigating subways, trains, buses and more.
+Transit will launch in a small number of cities to start, but will likely roll out on a wider scale as time passes.

-In this chapter, you'll take a look at:
+This chapter will show you how to take advantage of the following new features:

-* New ways of customizing of the appearance of Maps in your apps
+* New methods to customize the appearance of Maps in your app
-*	Presenting transit directions in Apple Maps
+*	Transit directions in Apple Maps
-*	Requesting estimated travel times for transit directions
+*	Estimated travel times for transit directions
-*	Requesting a single location update with Core Location
+*	Single location updates using Core Location

+The sample app for this chapter, Café Transit, is for all the coffee aficionados out there.
+It can help you in your eternal search for good coffee.
+Currently, it only shows a handful of nearby coffee shops (well, nearby if you're in San Francisco!) and marks them on the map using standard map pins.

+By the time you've finished this chapter, your app will show lots of useful information for each coffee shop, including a rating, pricing information and opening hours.
+You app will also provide transit directions to a particular coffee shop, and even let you know what time you'll need to leave and when you're likely to arrive.

 > **Note**: This chapter will be easier to follow if you have some basic MapKit knowledge.
 If you need to brush up, take a look at our [Getting Started With MapKit tutorial](http://bit.ly/1PrurqE):  <http://bit.ly/1PrurqE>.

 ## Getting started

-The sample app for this chapter is one for all the coffee aficionados out there.
-Café Transit is an app that can ease the eternal search for good coffee.
-It currently just shows a handful of nearby coffee shops (well, in San Francisco!), marking them on the map using standard map pins.

-By the time you've finished this chapter, the app will show all sorts of useful information for each coffee shop including a rating, pricing information, and opening hours.
-It will also be able to provide you with transit directions to a given coffee shop, and even let you know when you'll need to leave and when you'll be likely to arrive.

-Time to get acquainted.
-Open the **starter project** for this chapter and build and run.
+Open the starter project for this chapter.
+Run it up and you'll see it's built with a standard MapKit `MKMapView`; tap on a pin to reveal the coffee shop's name and a brief description:

 ![iPhone](images/01-starter.png)

-The starter app is using a standard MapKit `MKMapView`.
-You can tap on a pin to reveal the coffee shop's name and a brief description, but that's about it for now.

-Now, head back over to Xcode and open **ViewController.swift**.
-The methods `setupMap()` and `addMapData()` are responsible for centering the map on San Francisco, and adding an annotation for each coffee shop.
+Open **ViewController.swift**; `setupMap()` and `addMapData()` center the map on San Francisco and add an annotation to each coffee shop.
 The model code for coffee shops is in **CoffeeShop.swift**, which also takes care of loading all of the sample coffee shop data from **sanfrancisco_coffeeshops.plist**.

-Finally, take a quick look at **CoffeeShopPinDetailView.swift** and **CoffeeShopPinDetailView.xib**.
-These define the custom annotation that you'll be adding in later to spice up the map view.
-It shows a rating, price information, and opening hours - it's just waiting to be used!
+Finally, take a quick look at **CoffeeShopPinDetailView.swift** and **CoffeeShopPinDetailView.xib**; these define the custom annotations you'll add later to spice up the map view.
+It [TODO: FPE: What's "it"? the custom annotations?] shows a rating, price information, and opening hours – everything you need to make your app shine!

 ## Customizing maps

-Previously, when configuring an `MKMapView` in code, the only visible items that you could toggle on and off were buildings and places of interest.
-MapKit in iOS 9 introduces to this three new boolean properties: you can now show or hide the map's **compass**, **scale** (that's the small bar that shows for example how big a mile is), and **traffic** display.
-These can allow you to either clean up your map by removing items, or provide extra information to your users by showing them current traffic conditions.
+Prior to iOS 9, the only items you could programatically toggle on and off in an `MKMapView` were buildings and places of interest.
+MapKit in iOS 9 introduces three new boolean properties that let you toggle the map's **compass**, **scale** (the small bar that shows you the proportional size of a mile or kilometer, for example, at the current zoom level) and **traffic** display.
+You can choose to remove these to clean up your map display, or leave them on the screen to give your users extra information as they navigate:

 ![width=40%](images/02-compasstrafficscale.png)

-Café Transit could benefit from showing the map's scale, so that users can have a better idea how far it might be to walk to a particular coffee shop from their current location.
+Café Transit could benefit from showing the map's scale to tell users long the jaunt will be to get their caffeine fix.

 Open **ViewController.swift** and add the following code at the very beginning of `setupMap()`: